-

-Mei Zi Xiang Lao Gong Mei 2011 is a unique loose tea made from Gong Mei (贡眉, gòngméi) grapes collected in 2011 in Hulin (湖林, Húlín) in Fuding County, Fujian Province.
-This tea belongs to the white tea category and is distinguished by its rich taste, deep aroma and unique energy.
-The name "Mei Zi Xiang" (梅子香, méizǐ xiāng) is translated as "plum aroma", which emphasizes the sophistication and tenderness of this tea.
+Mei Zi Xiang Lao Gong Mei 2011 is a unique loose tea made from Gong Mei (贡眉, gòngméi) grapes harvested in 2011 in Hulin (湖林, Húlín) in Fuding County, Fujian Province.
+This white tea is distinguished by its rich flavor, deep aroma, and unique energy.
+The name "Mei Zi Xiang" (梅子香, méizǐ xiāng) translates as "plum aroma," emphasizing the refinement and delicacy of this tea.

-Hulin is a scenic area in Fuding County, China, famous for its ancient tea plantations and favorable climate.
-Clean air, fertile soil, and moderate climate create ideal conditions for the growth of tea trees.
-Hulin tea is rich in flavor, bright in aroma, and balanced in character.
+Hulin is a picturesque area in Fuding County, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Hulin teas are distinguished by their rich flavor, vibrant aroma, and balanced character.

-Gong Mei (贡眉, gòngméi) is a type of white tea that is produced from the leaves and buds of the Da Bai Hao (大白毫, dà bái háo) tea tree.
-This variety is distinguished by its tenderness and refinement, which gives the tea a special softness and sweetness.
+Gong Mei (贡眉, gòngméi) is a type of white tea produced from the leaves and buds of the Da Bai Hao (大白毫, dà bái háo) tea tree.
+This variety is distinguished by its delicateness and refinement, which imparts a particularly soft and sweet character to the tea.

 Characteristics of Meizi Xiang Lao Gongmei Tea